os-climate/sostrades-core/sos_trades_core/sos_wrapping/analysis_discs/documentation/build_doe_eval.markdown

 ## Short description
-The build doe_eval discipline driver is a specialisation of the sos-eval driver.
-It extend the doe_eval discipline driver bu providing the capability to select in the GUI the used sub_process of the driver.
+The build doe_eval discipline driver is a specialisation of the doe_eval driver.
+It extends the doe_eval discipline driver by providing the capability to select in the GUI the used sub_process of the driver.

-The doe_eval capability allows provide or create a sample and to run the subprocess on this sample.
+The doe_eval capability provides or creates a sample and to run the subprocess on this sample.

 ## Strucrure of Desc_in/Desc_out